raghunath-1999/Raghunath.portfolio/README.md

 ## Summary

-- Enthusiastic AI grad student with special interest in Computer vision, Applied Statistics
+- Enthusiastic AI grad student with special interest in Computer vision, Applied Statistics, NLP
 - Bringing in a couple of internships experience as a Data Science R & D engineer and as a Data Analyst with good exposure and understanding of the AI lifecycle
 - Curiosity in exploring and researching with experience in publishing a couple of research papers in international forums namely IEEE and Scopus
 - TA for master’s level Machine Learning course
+- Handsonns in state of the art transformers and optimized agent based algorithms

 ## Education